robpegurri/VaN3Twin-FiberCop/README.md

 ```

 The supported and tested versions of `Sionna` are v0.19.0 and v1.0.

+To create Sionna environments, make sure to use Blender version 3.6.22 with the mitsuba-blender addon available [here](https://github.com/mitsuba-renderer/mitsuba-blender).

+The mitsuba-blender addon is used to export the scene in .xml format from Blender to Mitsuba.

 Once SIONNA is installed, you need first to configure the ray tracer simulation through `sionna_server_script.py` or `sionna_v1_server_script.py` scripts.
 The main difference between these two scripts is that the `sionna_server_script.py` simulates a simpler ray tracer simulation, without taking into account the vehicles speed and so the Doppler Effect.